Things to Consider

 Does the program you are interested in support LGBTQIA?
 Most study abroad programs hire onsite staff with much experience working with students of all backgrounds and identities.
 Talk to your program coordinator about the resources and services they provide to you.

 Cultures vary widely in terms of what is considered appropriate behavior and how sexual identities are defined and understood.

 Learn as much as possible before you leave about the culture-specific norms of your country.
 Behavioral signals (such as eye contact, a smile, touching) may lead us astray in a foreign culture.
 For example, in several Middle Eastern countries hand-holding among males is a custom of special friendship and respect and does not imply homosexuality.

 Check with your study abroad program coordinator to see if it is possible for you to contact other LGBTQIA students who are either from the host country or who have studied there to ask them specific questions.

 How will the experiences you’ve had abroad play out when you return to your home campus?

-Perhaps you were “out” for the first time while abroad or were more involved with the GLBT community more than at your home campus.
+Perhaps you were “out” for the first time while abroad or were more involved with the LGBTQIA community more than at your home campus.
 How will this affect you when you return?